-- (4) In recognition of successfully navigating Athabasca through the COVID-19 pandemic and for long-term retention, the Board approved a special grant of a total of 2,659,800 Options, which they allocated to the NEOs on March 2, 2022.
-Each Option cliff vests in three years on March 2, 2025 and expires 7 years from date of grant (March 2, 2029). - (5) Reflects bonuses earned by the NEOs in respect of the applicable year's performance.
-This includes a special bonus in 2020 that the Board awarded to certain executives for successful completion of financings and commercial transactions essential to the Corporation. - (6) In 2021, the Board settled 2021 vesting RSUs and PSUs as cash as a one-time settlement.
-The value of this settlement is based on the 5-day volume weighed average price which was calculated on April 1, 2021, for vesting shares (\$0.49). - (7) "All Other Compensation" includes employer matching contributions made by the Corporation on the NEO's behalf pursuant to the RRSP or the Savings Plan, referenced in "Other Compensation - Retirement Plan and Savings Plan".
-In no case did other personal benefits exceed in aggregate more than \$50,000 or ten percent (10%) of the NEOs total salary for the financial year. - (8) This value represents grants to Mr. Wojcichowsky of: (a) 36,700 PSUs and 36,700 RSUs as a promotional grant upon his appointment as Vice President, Light Oil; and (b) 1,538,400 RSUs and PSUs as his annual 2020 grant. - (9) This value represents a promotional grant of 24,500 Options to Mr. Wojcichowsky upon his appointment as Vice President, Light Oil. - (10) Mr. Danyluk was hired as General Counsel & Vice President Business Development on August 29, 2022.
-In 2022, Mr. Danyluk received an annual bonus that was pro-rated for a full year of service reported within the column labelled "Annual incentive plans."
+- (3) In recognition of successfully navigating Athabasca through the COVID-19 pandemic and for long-term retention, the Board approved a special grant of a total of 2,659,800 Options, which they allocated to the NEOs on March 2, 2022.
+Each Option cliff vests in three years on March 2, 2025 and expires 7 years from date of grant (March 2, 2029). - (4) Reflects bonuses earned by the NEOs in respect of the applicable year's performance. - (5) "All Other Compensation" includes employer matching contributions made by the Corporation on the NEO's behalf pursuant to the RRSP or the Savings Plan, referenced in "Other Compensation - Retirement Plan and Savings Plan."
+In no case did other personal benefits exceed in aggregate more than \$50,000 or ten percent (10%) of the NEOs total salary for the financial year. - (6) Mr. Danyluk was hired as General Counsel & Vice President Business Development on August 29, 2022.
+In 2022, Mr. Danyluk received an annual bonus that was pro-rated for a full year of service reported within the column labelled "Annual incentive plans." - (7) Mr. Wojcichowsky's title changed on December 19, 2023 from Vice President, Light Oil to Vice President, DCS and Light Oil Operations to reflect a revised portfolio.